hansroh/skitai/README.rst

 - Handling massive requests to your backend servers including RESTful API, RPCs and database engines - PostgreSQL_, MongoDB and Redis - with asynchronous manner
 - HTTP/2.0 & HTML5 Websocket implemented

-And it is optimized for building and operating microservices.

-1. Split your valuable service into small microservices
-2. Make each microservice into independet microapp, It would be better each microapp has own model and resources
-3. Mount your microapps on Skitai
-4. If extension is need, dettach micro app and mount another Skitai instance or another skitai machine

 Conceptually, Skitai has been seperated into two components:

 1. Skitai App Engine Server, for WSGI apps
 2. Skito-Saddle, the small WSGI container integrated with Skitai.
 But you can also mount any WSGI apps and frameworks like Flask (I cannot sure).

 Skitai is not a just developing server like some frameworks provides.
 It is supporsed to work fine under real service situation by alone.
 And it makes your app take off to the world, just by appending a few lines on your app.

 .. _hyper-h2: https://pypi.python.org/pypi/h2
 .. _Zope: http://www.zope.org/